 - Westlake's rebirth as a Super Hero is born from a massive trauma induced mental breakdown.

 - The fate of Rick in the Novelization and Comic Book Adaptation, after seeing Darkman's face and being interrogated by him.
 Possibly also his fate in the original story concept, as novelizations tend to be based on such things.

-- Elaborate Underground Base: Darkman's hideout-slash-lab that appears on the Direct-to-Video films, including a computer-assisted mini-train for him to drive.
+- Elaborate Underground Base: Darkman's hideout-slash-lab that appears on the Direct-to-Video films, built on an abandoned part of the subway and including a computer-assisted mini-train for him to drive.